huiquanR/RCodes/README.md

+- Version: MAY/12/2020

-Welcome to the page, which contains some commonly used codes for social science research.
+- Welcome to the page, which contains some commonly used codes for social science research.
 I am only an entry-level user of R, so this might be too simple for you, or contain some mistakes.
-Feel free to advise me if you have a better idea somewhere :+1:
+Feel free to advise me if you have a better idea somewhere.
+Thanks.
-Version: MAY/12/2020

 # 1. Prepare the Working Environment
 In this section, I listed some functions to begin an analysis.